unitaryfund/mitiq/docs/source/guide/zne-1-intro.md

 ## Two-stage application of ZNE

-If you want to have more control and insight into how ZNE works, there are two functions available within `mitiq.zne` that allow circuit generation {func}`.zne.scaled_circuits`, and expectation value calculation {func}`.zne.combine_results` respectively.
+If you want to have more control and insight into how ZNE works, there are two functions available within `mitiq.zne` that allow circuit generation {func}`.zne.construct_circuits`, and expectation value calculation {func}`.zne.combine_results` respectively.
 The high-level workflow is as follows.

 1. Circuit definition